cjhdev/slow_blink/readme.md

     "Body" => "How are you?"
 )

-# append two extensions to "Mail"
+# append two extensions to message
 message.extension << model.group("Trace").new("Hop" => "local.eg.org")
 message.extension << model.group("Trace").new("Hop" => "mail.eg.org")
 ~~~